 What made you start Puck Wanderlust?

-Puck Wanderlust is co-founded by myself and fellow soul sister & long term friend Ranelle.
+Puck Wanderlust is co-founded by myself and fellow long-term friend/soul sister Ranelle.
 We met in 2007 working for a big fast fashion retailer.
 Over the next 10 years, we worked in all different areas of creative arts, fashion, and design.
-We stayed close and one evening found ourselves chatting over a bottle of wine about the meaning of life.
-Struggling to find satisfaction and fulfillment in the fast-paced jobs we're currently working in.
+We stayed close and one evening found ourselves chatting over a bottle of wine about the meaning of life and our struggle to find satisfaction and fulfillment in the fast-paced jobs we were working in.